Home | Contact Us | Phone: 619.227.7802

 "My name is Mika and I am a 4 year old Yorkshire Terrier.
 Due to injuries I sustained to my knee, my kneecap was not staying in place and it was very painful for me to walk.
 Prior to coming to Cutting Edge K9 Rehab for therapy, I had 2 surgeries on my knee.
 The veterinarian wanted to do a 3rd surgery on my leg when my mom saw the information for Trish in his office.
 She asked if we could give it a try and much to our delight he said YES!

 After 6 weeks of therapy, the muscle strength and tone returned to my leg and the kneecap was not slipping out of place.
-I was able to resume my walks with my mom without all the pain.
-I can now walk a mile everyday and play with the neighbor dogs.
-By the way, did I tell you how much I love the water?
+I was able to resume my walks with my mom without all that pain and now walk everyday and play with the neighbor dogs.
+THEN I got to graduate and I enrolled in Trish's "Training with Trish" program.
+I got to go swimming!
+Who would have expected such a fun thing?
+I might be small but I can keep up with everyone at the pool---with the help of my lifejacket and, of course, my hat to keep the sun out of my eyes!

 "In mid July Gina suffered an embolism while playing in the park.
 She was totally paralyzed (no movement, minimal reflex) on her entire right side.
 We were on the point of putting her to sleep.
-On the suggestion of our veterinarian, Dr. Greg Kortz, we started her on swim and electric-stim therapy with Trish in early August.
+On the suggestion of our veterinarian, Dr. Greg Kortz, we started rehab with Trish in early August.
+Trish started Gina with electric-stim and swimming.
 By early September, she had started to walk/stumble around again and by mid October she was 100% recovered.
 Great job Trish! - Gina owes her continued existence to you." - John Mellor, Owner of Gina

 Casey was fully recovered from her 1st surgery in 3 mos. (not 4) and our vet remarked that he'd never seen a faster or stronger recovery.
-We are currently working on leg number 2.
-We had a delay in beginning rehab. (due to a number of factors) and although we are doing well; we can definitely see a marked diff. in the recovery process from the 1st surgery when we started rehab just a few weeks after the surgery." - Susi Hill, Owner of Casey
+A year later she had to have the second surgery..
+We had a delay in beginning rehab and although she did well; we definitely saw a marked difference in the recovery process from the 1st surgery when we started rehab just a few weeks after the surgery."- Susi Hill, Owner of Casey

 I just wanted to let you know that Sassy is doing outstanding.
 I would say that she is probably 95% of what she was before her accident.
 We are so ever thankful for your therapy program.
 There is no doubt in my mind that we would not have Sassy today if it wasn't for you.